 Employee Manual:

 Mr. Jones stated the Governance and Nominating committee had met and asked Mr. Campion, chairman of the committee to give an update to the board.
-Mr. Campion stated the employee manual had been reviewed at the last two meetings.
+Mr. Campion stated the employee manual initially drafted by Elena DeFeo Kane, Esq. had been reviewed by the committee at the last two meetings.
 He stated a copy of the final draft had been sent to all board members and the committee recommended the manual be approved.
 Mr. Fingar made a motion, seconded by Mr. Lapenn to approve the draft employee manual as presented.
 Carried.

+Mr. Tucker thanked Ms. Finnegan for her assistance with the project.
 Mr. Jones noted there was a sheet included in the meeting packet that outlined the employee benefits under the new manual.
-Mr. Tucker thanked Ms. Finnegan for her assistance with the project.
-He noted that the employee benefit sheet didn’t contain the current benefits, but it would be updated to do so.
+He noted that the employee benefit sheet didn’t contain the current benefits, but it would be updated for the November meeting.

 Confidential Board Evaluation Summary: